Home Security Systems: Your Options for 2024

 Vivint Smart CO/Smoke Detectors

 • How it Works — Similar to the smart smoke detectors, these devices come pre-configured and ready to go.
 Just plug it in and follow the easy setup instructions in the companion app.
-Anytime it senses CO, the alarm will sound and you will get an instant alert(s).
-Note that many companies have begun offering devices that offer both smoke and CO detection.
-See the Vivint detector in the picture above.
+Anytime it senses carbon monoxide, it lets you know.
+Note that many companies offer devices that detect both smoke and carbon monoxide.

-• Add-ons and Integrations — Connect a smart CO detector into a home automation system to access everything on one user-friendly dashboard.
+• Add-ons and Integrations — Connect a smart CO detector to a home automation system to access everything on one user-friendly dashboard.

 Water Leak Detectors

-• How it Works — Put the sensor near faucets and other appliances/fixtures that have the potential to leak.
-If (or when!) a leak occurs, the sensor will sound an alarm and send you a mobile alert.
+• How it Works — Place these sensors near faucets, washing machines, and any other appliances/fixtures with the potential to leak.
+If a leak occurs, the sensor sounds an alarm and sends you a mobile alert.

 • Key Features & Tech — Some water leak detectors communicate with smart water valves to shut off your water at the source (if needed), thereby limiting or even eliminating water damage.
 Smart!
 Some water leak sensors also have built-in freeze, flood, and humidity sensors, too.